glpi-project/glpi/apirest.md

 ## Get sub items {#get_sub_items}

 * **URL**: [api/:itemtype/:id/:sub_itemtype](User/2/Log?debug)
-* **Description**: Return a collection of rows of the desired sub_itemtype for the identified item
+* **Description**: Return a collection of rows of the sub_itemtype for the identified item
 * **Method**: GET
 * **Parameters (Headers)**
    - *Session-Token*: session var provided by [initSession](#init_session) endpoint.
-Mandatory
+Mandatory.
-   - *App-token*: var provided by GLPI api config.
-Optionnal
+   - *App-token*: authorization string provided by the GLPI api configuration.
+Optional.
 * **Parameters (query string)**
    - id: unique identifier of the parent itemtype.
-Mandatory
+Mandatory.
    - *expand_dropdowns* (default: false): show dropdown name instead of id.
-Optional
+Optional.
-   - *get_hateoas* (default: true): Show relation of item in a links attribute.
-Optional
+   - *get_hateoas* (default: true): Show item's relations in a links attribute.
+Optional.
-   - *only_id* (default: false):  keep only id in fields list.
-Optional
+   - *only_id* (default: false): keep only id keys in returned data.
+Optional.
-   - *range* (default: 0-50):  a string with a couple of number for start and end of pagination separated by a '-'.
+   - *range* (default: 0-50): a string with a couple of number for start and end of pagination separated by a '-' char.
 Ex: 150-200.
 Optional.
-   - *sort* (default 1): id of searchoption to sort by.
+   - *sort* (default 1): id of the "searchoption" to sort by.
 Optional.
    - *order* (default ASC): ASC - Ascending sort / DESC Descending sort.
 Optional.
 * **Returns**
-   - 200 (OK) with items data
+   - 200 (OK) with the items data.
-   - 401 (UNAUTHORIZED)
+   - 401 (UNAUTHORIZED).

    and theses headers:
       * *Content-Range* offset – limit / count